treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 But what if you need both key-value lookups and iteration?
 It is possible to loop over a dictionary and when looping, we *might* care about **the order of the items** in the dictionary.

-How can we *sort* a dictionary?
+With dictionary item order in mind, you might wonder how can we *sort* a dictionary?

 ### Dictionaries are ordered

 As of Python 3.6 dictionaries are **ordered** (technically the ordering [became official in 3.7][ordered dicts]).

-The keys in dictionaries are stored in **insertion order**, meaning whenever a new key is added it goes at the very end.
+Dictionary keys in dictionaries are stored in **insertion order**, meaning whenever a new key is added it gets added at the very end.

 ```pycon
 >>> color_amounts = {"purple": 6, "green": 3, "blue": 2}